 Despite international and federal uncertainty about ballast water treatment system performance and approvals, the Commission continues to move forward with plans to implement the California ballast water discharge performance standards.
 The Commission is currently funding a study of the feasibility of using shore-based ballast water reception facilities to enable vessels to comply with the California standards.
-Commission staff is also developing ballast water discharge sampling tools and compliance assessment protocols that will enable Commission staff to assess shipboard ballast water treatment system performance.
-Commission staff is also testing rapid assessment tools to give quick, indicative readings on the efficacy of treatment systems.
-However, the Commission currently lacks the statutory authority to collect samples for research (i.e. non-enforcement) purposes to test assessment protocols.
+Commission staff is also funding the development of ballast water discharge sampling tools and developing compliance assessment protocols that will enable Commission staff to assess shipboard ballast water treatment system performance.
+Commission staff is also testing rapid assessment tools to give quick, indicative readings on the efficacy of treatment systems and vessel discharge compliance.
+However, the Commission currently lacks the statutory authority to collect ballast water discharge samples for research (i.e. non-enforcement) purposes to test assessment protocols.

-Hull Husbandry and Operational Practices Reported by the Shipping Industry vessels that arrive at California ports must submit the Hull Husbandry Reporting Form (HHRF) once each year.
+Hull Husbandry and Operational Practices Reported by the Shipping Industry

+Vessel biofouling is a significant vector of NIS introductions.
+The Commission has been collecting data on the hull husbandry and operational practices of vessels since 2008 to gather data to inform the development of biofouling management regulations.
+All vessels that arrive at California ports must submit the Hull Husbandry Reporting Form (HHRF) once each year.
 In 2014 and 2015, 94 percent of vessels were in compliance with HHRF submission requirements, the highest compliance rate for any two-year period to date.